 We are a public safety agency focused on reducing our carbon footprint.
 We also understand that when individuals flourish it benefits our community as a whole.
 Transportation allows for inclusion, connectedness, and advancement.
 We are continuously looking for better ways to provide great service because the daily transportation choices we make as a community impact our community.
-I look forward to moving forward together
+I look forward to moving forward together.

-OPERATING BUDGET FY2022
+OPERATING BUDGET FY2023

-MCDOT has five divisions represented by the three service categories in the pie chart below.
+MCDOT has five divisions represented below by the three service categories.